-CBD Can Alleviate Mood-Related Disorder
+CBD Could Alleviate Mood-Related Disorders

 Many studies have shown CBD can remedy this condition: CBD can reduce stress, calm the mind, and improve cognitive functionality.
 These three things combined can significantly contribute to how a person’s mind perceives things.
 It can also have a noticeable impact on mood and behavior.

-CBD Can Fight Addiction
+CBD Possibly Helps Fight Addiction

 A 2018 study revealed CBD could help combat addiction by preventing relapses.
 The study found that administering CBD once a day for seven days in addictive patients caused them to not relapse for five months.